Martinnilsen99/TDAT2004---Datakommunikasjon-med-nettverksprogrammering/Oeving3/README.md

 ## For starting up the application you will have to

 Requirements:
-You will have to have docker desktop downloaded
+You will have to have docker desktop and Node.js downloaded, and installed the node dependencies using `npm install`.

 <hr/>